thedataincubator/data-science-blogs/python-packages.md

 the [raw data is here](output/python-data-wide.csv).

-# Discussion
+## Github vs. Stack Overflow activity
 There appears to be an inverse correlation in Github activity compared to Stack Overflow and Downloads for the top packages.
-For example, there are a lot of Stack Overflow questions for `numpy` and `pandas` compared to `tensorflow` and `scikit-learn`.
-Since the former are two "utility" packages, perhaps more people are actually using them (and need help).
+For example, there are a lot of Stack Overflow questions for `numpy` and `pandas` compared to `tensorflow` and `scikit-learn`, but the latter two have an edge on Github.
+Since `numpy` and `pandas` are two "utility" packages, perhaps more people are actually using them (and need help).

+## `numpy` most popular core library (beats `pandas`, `scipy`)

+Among the core libraries, `numpy` is a clear first, with `pandas` third, `ipython` fourth, and `scipy` (an ecosystem of open-source software for mathematics, science, and engineering) ninth.

+## `tensorflow` outperforms `theano` in Neural Networks

 The other deep-learning package, `Theano`, is a big distance behind `tensorflow` in this ranking.
+The interactive and polished [Tensorflow Playground](http://playground.tensorflow.org) could be a factor.

+## `matplotlib` most popular graphics library

-As expected, `Matplotlib` is the most popular graphics package, but `plotly` and `bokeh` both feature. `ggpy` (Python port for `ggplot`) was 18th overall, but the data is less reliable, as noted in the next section.
+As expected, `matplotlib` (2D plotting library) is the most popular graphics package, but the ranking also features `plotly` (interactive, publication-quality graphs that can be easily published online) and `bokeh` (an interactive visualization library that targets modern web browsers for presentation). `ggpy` (Python port for R's popular `ggplot2` package) was 18th overall, but the data is less reliable, as noted in the next section.

 # Limitations